Della Sutorius: After conviction

-Della Sutorius appealed her conviction in the spring of 1997, claiming that the trial jury having been allowed to hear hearsay evidence of statements her dead husband had made and that prosecutors had made improper comments to the jury.
+Della Sutorius appealed her conviction in the spring of 1997, claiming that the trial jury had been allowed to hear hearsay evidence of statements her dead husband had made and that prosecutors had made improper comments to the jury.
 The appeal was declined in June of the same year and Sutorius returned to serving her sentence at the Ohio Reformatory for Women.